mercmobily/simpledblayer/README.md

 * [X] Run safeMixin on all passed parameters
 * [X] Take out "join" for lookup tables, since it can be inferred easily
 * [X] Rewrite indexing functions, adding extraIndexes as an option first
+* [ ] Change class-wide functions, so that there is no need to pass the constructor
 * [ ] Rewrite new documentation <--- PLEASE NOTE THAT DOCUMENTATION IS BEING UPDATED
 * [ ] Write documentation for MongoMixin (now it talks a about a git checkout for tests?!?)
 * [ ] Update tests
-* [ ] Checks what fails for TingoMixin, improve https://github.com/sergeyksv/tingodb/issues/41
+* [ ] Maybe use minimongo, if not try to improve https://github.com/sergeyksv/tingodb/issues/41
 * [ ] Improve range santising function
+* [ ] Maybe improve simpleDeclare so that each class has "extend", improve its documentation

 * [ ] Re-implement search filter definition in JsonRestStores, based on an object
 * [ ] Rewrite documentation for JsonRestStores (the basic module)